 Define What Type of Event You Are Hosting

 Is it a B2B conference?
-A black tie gala?
+A black-tie gala?
 A trade show?
 A company or holiday party?
 Once you have an event type or theme established, you will then be able to identify and set goals and success metrics, as KPIs for a trade show will be very different than for a holiday party.

 Define Your Key Performance Indicators (KPIs)

 Once you have a goal for your event, you can then define specific KPIs.
 There is far more to event success than just filling seats or selling tickets.
 It’s also about creating brand loyalty, creating profit, and encouraging social media dialogues.
-Each of these end goals all require a different set of KPIs for measuring their success.
+Each of these end goals requires a different set of KPIs for measuring their success.
 Below are a few examples of possible KPIs to consider regardless of your event type, both tangible and intangible.

 Plan, plan, plan, and make the most efficient use of your time.
 Running your event on time and according to schedule means that you may not have to pay for costly hours spent scrambling last minute or with emergency tasks and management.
 An extra hour past your allotted time could mean dollars out of your pocket.

-Increasing the awareness and recognition of your brand could not only lead to increased attendance to your event, but also to opportunities for leads for new business and partnership opportunities.
-Additionally, social shares, mentions, and general word-of-mouth create intangible benefits, but are often the hardest to determine value in actual dollars.
+Increasing the awareness and recognition of your brand could not only lead to increased attendance to your event but also to opportunities for leads for new business and partnership opportunities.
+Additionally, social shares, mentions, and general word-of-mouth create intangible benefits but are often the hardest to determine value in actual dollars.
 For any type of earned media mentions that drive additional traffic to your company or event website, you can calculate what the equivalent cost for display ads would be to get that same traffic (here’s a recent cost per mention (CPM) estimator you can use) to get an idea of your intangible dollars earned.